Hidden-Histories/Public-Resources/documentation/UsingARpoiseApp.md

 - If there is only one layer located near you, it will **automatically appear in your smartphone display.**

-- Look around, up and down - there may be augments all around you, as well as above and below.

-**If there two or more layers located near you**
+- If there are two or more layers located near you:

-- If there are two or more layers located near you, you will see a **list of available layers.**
+  - you will see a **list of available layers.**
   - Select one of them, and look around you.
 To select another one, tap the ARpoise icon menu once to get the list again.

 **Default layer: If there are NO layers located near you**